 - Fragile -breaks or chips easily.

-- Ceramic pans not be used on cooktops, it is for oven only.
+- Ceramic pans are not to be used on cooktops; they are for ovens only.

 - Glass pans have limited use in stovetop cooking.